lisaro82/Arvato-Financial-Services/README.md

 ------------------------------------------------------------------------
 Before submitting, ask yourself. . .

-    Does the project report youâ€™ve written follow a well-organized structure similar to that of the project template?
+    Does the project report youâ??ve written follow a well-organized structure similar to that of the project template?
     Is each section (particularly Analysis and Methodology) written in a clear, concise and specific fashion?
 Are there any ambiguous terms or phrases that need clarification?
     Would the intended audience of your project be able to understand your analysis, methods, and results?
     Have you properly proof-read your project report to assure there are minimal grammatical and spelling mistakes?